Fnorgle/gday-world/README.md

 # gday-world

 Well this is fun.
-What sort of code will end up in here we wonder/
+What sort of code will end up in here we wonder?